AMC Matador: 1972

 The 1972 Matador was positioned as a "family car" and continued with a few changes in sedan, two-door hardtop, and a station wagon with two or three rows of seats.
-The 232 CID I6 was standard on sedans and the hardtop with the wagon including the 258 CID I6 engine as standard.
+The 232 CID I6 was standard on sedans and the hardtop, with the wagon including the 258 CID I6 engine as standard.
 A three-speed column manual transmission was standard with the I6 engines.
 A total of five different horsepower versions of V8s - 150 bhp, 175 bhp, 195 bhp, 220 bhp, and 255 bhp, were optional and available only with a column-mounted automatic transmission.
 The previous Borg-Warner sourced "Shift-Command" three-speed automatic transmission was replaced by the Chrysler-built TorqueFlite three-speed automatic that AMC marketed as "Torque-Command".
 The optional four-speed manual was discontinued.
-All engines were designed to use no lead, low-octane gasoline.
+All engines were designed to use no-lead, low-octane gasoline.
 New rocker arms and bearings provided quiet valve train operation.

 The 1972 model year introduced AMC's innovative "Buyer Protection Plan" to address increasing consumer demands.
 This was the automobile industry's first 12-month or 12000 mi bumper-to-bumper warranty.
 American Motors started with an emphasis on quality and durability by focusing on its component sourcing, improving production that included reducing the number of models, mechanical upgrades, and increasing standard equipment.
 This was followed by an innovative promise to its customers to repair anything wrong with the car (except for tires).
 Owners were provided with a toll-free number to the company, as well as a complimentary loaner car if a warranty repair took overnight.
-The objective was to reduce warranty claims and achieve better public relations along with greater customer satisfaction and loyalty.
-AMC dealers evaluated this "revolutionary" coverage as successful in bringing buyers into the showroom, providing a sales tool that other brands did not offer, and the quality of the cars resulted in improved ownership satisfaction.
+The objective was to reduce warranty claims, improve public relations, and foster greater customer satisfaction and loyalty.
+Dealers evaluated this "revolutionary" coverage as successful in bringing buyers into the showroom, providing a sales tool that other brands did not offer, and the quality of the cars resulted in improved ownership satisfaction.

 Externally, the 1972 models were the same as the 1971 versions, retaining the same front end, but now with a simplified grille design.
 The chrome trunk lid strip and rear corner chrome found on the 1970 Rebels and 1971 Matadors were dropped.
-The 1972 model was given a new tail light lens assembly, each divided into nine recessed vertically rectangular lenses.
-The 1972 models saw the return of the round instrument dials of earlier Ambassador and 1967 Rebel models.
+The 1972 model received a new taillight lens assembly, divided into nine vertically recessed rectangular lenses.
+The new models saw the return of the round instrument dials of earlier Ambassador and 1967 Rebel models.
 The steering wheel resembled the 1970 Rebel and 1971 Matador models.
 New for the 1972 model were slimmer door armrests and a bench seat without the fold-down center armrests.
 Individual reclining front seats were an option for all body styles, with optional front bucket seats and center armrests on the hardtops.

-Production of 1972 Matadors included 36,899 sedans, 10,448 station wagons, and 7,306 pillar-less hardtops.
+Production of 1972 Matadors included 36,899 sedans, 10,448 station wagons, and 7,306 two-door hardtops.